chengpeng-wang/LLMDFA/README.md

     {'input_token_cost': 14237, 'output_token_cost': 973, 'analysis_result': {'TPs': 1, 'FPs': 0}, 'ground_truth': {'TPs': 1, 'FPs': 2}, 'single time cost': 16.143609285354614}
     ```

     In the above example, the case `CWE369_Divide_by_Zero__int_database_modulo_81` contains 1 true positive and 2 cases that are easily reported as false positives.
-The above console output indicates that LLMDFA report one true postive without false positive.
+The above console output indicates that LLMDFA reported one true positive without false positives.
 The input and output costs are 14237 and 973, respectively.
 The time cost is 16.143609285354614 seconds.

     If you want to detect all the XSS bugs in the Juliet Test Suite, you can just change the value of `analysis-mode` to `all`.

     If you want to change the bug types, you can reset the value of `bug-type` to `osci` and `dbz`.

     If you want to change the LLMs, you can just change the value of `model-name` to the name of the models you want to use, such as `gpt-3.5-turbo` and `gpt-4-turbo`.
-The output reports of LLMDFA are stored in the separate directory in `log` when using different LLMs.
+The output reports of LLMDFA are stored in separate directories in `log` when using different LLMs.

 2. Run ablations of LLMDFA